The Sidewinder (composition): Composition and recording

 The name of the composition, according to Morgan, came from "the 'bad guy' on television", not the snake.
 Bars 17–18 of the 24-bar composition feature a surprise change to a minor chord.

 Trumpeter Morgan recorded the track with tenor saxophonist Joe Henderson, pianist Barry Harris, double bassist Bob Cranshaw and drummer Billy Higgins.
 It was released as part of Morgan's album The Sidewinder, as well as on both sides of a single (BN 1911).
 The single entered Billboard's Hot 100 chart at No. 93 on December 19, 1964, and rose in subsequent weeks, peaking at No. 81.

 Reception

-The track was an immediate commercial success.
-It became the biggest success that producer Alfred Lion had up to that point.
+The track was an immediate commercial success and became the biggest success that producer Alfred Lion had up to that point.
 It helped make Morgan more prominent in the minds of jazz fans internationally.

 The Penguin Guide to Jazz described the original recording as "a glorious 24-bar theme as sinuous and stinging as the beast of the title.
 It was both the best and worst thing that was ever to happen to Morgan before the awful events of 19 February 1972", a reference to the date of Morgan's murder.